 As the name implies, resin colors are alcohol-based.
 That means they can start a fire if exposed to a flame.
 You should be careful if you use a torch for popping bubbles on the resin surface.
 Better yet, use a heat gun to remove resin bubbles.
 You’ll lessen your fire risk since it doesn’t use a flame.

 Don’t get carried away when using these colors.
 There can be such a thing as too much alcohol ink in epoxy.
-That can make your resin projects cure bendy, which may not be a fixable problem.
+That can make your resin projects cure bendy, which isn’t a fixable problem.

-I use the ICE resin tints and the Jacquard white Pinata alcohol ink in my epoxy projects.
-The ICE resin tints were specially formulated to color resin and won’t fade or change colors.
-The Pinata white alcohol ink works the best to make petri patterns in resin.
+The ICE resin tints and the Jacquard white Pinata alcohol ink will give you beautiful and consistent results in your epoxy projects.
+The ICE resin tints are specially formulated to color resin and won’t fade or change colors.
+The Pinata white alcohol ink works best to make petri patterns in resin.
 (More on that in a minute.)

 What are the ways you can use alcohol ink in resin?

-How about I show you using the Resin Obsession super clear resin?
-It’s my favorite resin to use in molds when I’m pouring three ounces or less of resin at once.
+Use the Resin Obsession super clear resin?
+It’s a fantastic resin to use in molds when you’re pouring three ounces or less of resin at once.

-💡 Pro tip: I’m not showing how I mix the resin.
-If that’s new to you or you want more help, you will want to read measuring and mixing resin in five easy steps.
+💡 Pro tip: If resin mixing is new to you or you want more help, you’ll want to read measuring and mixing resin in five easy steps.

-Alcohol ink can give a very pretty transparent color to your epoxy.
+Alcohol ink can give a pretty, transparent color to your epoxy.

 First, mix clear epoxy, then add a drop or two of alcohol ink.